Installation

 Agent token

-Agent tokens are created in the UI of the server (Settings -> Agents -> Add agent
+Such tokens can be created in the UI of the server (Settings -> Agents -> Add agent

 Registration of a new agent through UI